words flow from self and although the light is all around,

 in this big school.

-I used to get sad too when wondering how I was
+I used to get sad too when wondering how I wasever going to do good in school, but by the 8th

 grade, the school became the first to wear